digicademy/hydra-scraper/README.md

 ## Examples

 The commands listed below illustrate possible command-line arguments.
 They refer to specific projects that use this script, but the commands should work with any Hydra-paginated API in an RDF-comptabile format.
+Depending on your operating system, you may need to use `python3` instead of `python`.

 ### NFDI4Culture